erwa/monero-tracing/README.md

 ### Data and scripts overview

-All the generated data files (except InputKeysAll, which exceeds GitHub's 2 GB Git LFS file size limit) are checked in to this repo using Git LFS.
+Most of the large generated data files (except InputKeysAll, which exceeds GitHub's 2 GB Git LFS file size limit) are checked in to this repo using Git LFS.
 To skip downloading the data files when cloning the repo, use

 ```
 GIT_LFS_SKIP_SMUDGE=1 git clone git@github.com:erwa/monero-tracing.git